jtroo/kanata/README.md

 ## Usage

-This currently works on Linux only, though Windows support is planned in the near future.
+This works on Windows and Linux.

-To run:
+To run (Linux)

     cargo build   # release optional, not really perf sensitive